Web Content Display

 kutcha: Unfinished, raw.

-layavastha or laya avastha(a): The state of merging.
+layavastha or laya avastha(a): The state of complete mergence whereby two become One.

 Lord Krishna: Most recent incarnation of Vishnu; divine personality in the epic Mahabharata.